 Don’t Let FOMO Drive You

-Just because everyone is buying a house, doesn’t mean you should be too, says Donald Olhausen Jr., owner of We Buy Houses in San Diego.
+Just because everyone is buying a house, doesn’t mean you should be too, said Donald Olhausen Jr., owner of We Buy Houses in San Diego.
 “I have seen many people force bad decisions because they have fear of missing out (FOMO).
 Forcing a bad deal will not rectify itself because there were no other options or because you felt stuck.
 Being patient in this market is hard, but overpaying for a faulty property will ultimately lead to more regret.”

 There Are Markets Within Markets

-There is not one universal housing market, but rather “many smaller micro-markets,” says Michael Shapot, Esq., licensed associate real estate broker.
+There is not one universal housing market, but rather “many smaller micro-markets,” said Michael Shapot, Esq., licensed associate real estate broker.
 “Some of those submarkets are ‘hot, less hot or more hot’ and they may change week by week, or month by month.”

 No One Can Predict the Next Drop

-Khari Washington, a broker and owner of 1st United Realty & Mortgage, adds, “No one knows if the housing market will drop and when it will drop.
+Khari Washington, a broker and owner of 1st United Realty & Mortgage, added, “No one knows if the housing market will drop and when it will drop.
 Most reports talk about the market slowing in 2023 but not falling.
 Builders have not built enough housing and interest rates remain low.”